simonedimaria/simonedimaria.xyz/content/posts/IrisCTF-2025/webwebhookhook/index.md

 No. 🥲

 Well, kinda, in theory (and in practice) that would work, I confirmed that the DNS resolution was made on the provided domain and by using a DNS rebinding service like `rbndr.us` I was able to get different response status codes from the server (because different domains were resolved each time).
-This behavior was caused by the under the hood work of [rbndr](https://github.com/taviso/rbndr), which as explained on their repo, all it does is simply provide a domain that resolves to **A** with a very low TTL, and then immediately switch the DNS resolution to **B** so that when a new DNS query is made to the same domain the second time it'll point a different IP address.
+This behavior was caused by the under the hood work of [rbndr](https://github.com/taviso/rbndr), which as explained on their repo, all it does is simply provide a domain that resolves to IP **A** with a very low TTL, and then immediately switches the DNS resolution to IP **B** so that when a new DNS query is made to the same domain the second time it'll point a different IP address.
 All of that is the basics of how a DNS rebinding attack works, which you can read more about [here](https://github.com/taviso/rbndr?tab=readme-ov-file#rbndr).

+The main hurdle however was not to make DNS rebinding work, but to leverage DNS rebinding to cause a **Time-of-check to time-of-use (TOCTOU) type race** when:
+**1)** the domain DNS resolves to `example.org` IP to make the `URL.equals()` succeed
+and
-The main hurdle however was not to make DNS rebinding work, but to leverage DNS rebinding to cause a Race when **1)** the domain DNS resolves to `example.org` IP to make the `URL.equals()` succeed, and **2)** the server opens a connection against my domain (causing a new DNS resolution) to send the request with the flag.
+**2)** the server opens a connection against my domain (causing a new DNS resolution) to send the request with the flag.

+### TOCTOU race + DNS cache revalidation
-Unfortunately for my sanity, as we can see from the code between **L23** and **L25**, trying to exploit such a window meant finding a precision of a matter of milliseconds.
+Unfortunately for my sanity, as we can see from the code between **L23** and **L25**, trying to exploit such a window between the check and the socket connection, meant finding a precision of a matter of milliseconds.

 ```kotlin {lineNos=inline, lineNoStart=23}
 if(h.hook == hook) {